 HOW TO SPEND 24 HOURS IN BUENOS AIRES

 The capital city of Argentina is a place that completely exceeded my expectations.
-Buenos Aires was by far the nicest capital I visited during my trip to South America – So today, I’m here to share my wisdom with a few things you should do during a 24-hour stay.
+This particular city was by far the nicest capital I visited during my trip to South America – So today, I’m here to share my wisdom with a few things you should do during 24 hours in Buenos Aires.

 I’m not going to give you a full plan of what you should do for every hour of the day; where you should have breakfast, what to do in the morning and where to go in the afternoon… Everyone has different preferences right?